 Frank O. Gehry is one of the world’s foremost designers and architects.
 His unique style is unmistakable, and it’s especially obvious when one of his sparkling, futuristic structures is erected on a college campus full of historic, ivy-covered steeples.

-Nevertheless, these campus buildings designed by Gehry are simply astonishing to behold.
-They are definitely works of art, and hopefully inspire college-goers in a way that “normal” buildings just can’t do.
+Nevertheless, these campus buildings designed by Frank Gehry are simply astonishing to behold.
+They are definitely works of art, and hopefully, inspire college-goers in a way that “normal” buildings just can’t do.

 1. Weisman Art Museum

 Location: Minneapolis, MN (University of Minnesota)

 The U of M’s Weisman Art Museum is a shining jewel on the campus, presenting a two-faced facade that blends in with the brick buildings of campus, but then displays a shiny, abstract face on the other side.